certara/pyDarwin/docs/Troubleshooting.rst

    TVV2=THETA(2) *EXP(GENDER*THETA(V~GENDER))

 In order to parse the text in the initial estimates blocks (THETA, OMEGA and SIGMA) the user MUST include token stem text as a comment (i.e. after ";") in the tokens file.
-There is no other way to identify which intial estimates are to be associated with which THETA.
+There is no other way to identify which initial estimates are to be associated with which THETA.
 E.g, if an token stem as two THETAs: